 \section{Abstract}

-Quantum networks largely rely on beamsplitters to linearly mix identical photons from independent sources.
-The essential indistinguishability of these source photons is revealed by their bunching and the associated coincidence dip in the Hong-Ou-Mandel interferometer.
-However, indistinguishability is not limited only to the same type of bosons.
-For the first time, we hereby observe in an atom-light beamsplitter interface, quantum interference between flying photons and a single quantum of stored atomic coherence (magnon), which can be transformed reversibly to a single photon for use in quantum memories.
-We demonstrate experimentally that the Hermiticity of this interface determines the type of quantum interference between photons and atoms.
-Not only bunching that characterizes bosons is observed, but, counterintuitively, fermion-like antibunching as well.
-The hybrid nature of the demonstrated magnon-photon quantum interface can be applied to versatile memory platforms and leads to controllable photon distribution in linear network which is fundamentally different from boson sampling.
+Essential for building quantum networks over remote independent nodes, the indistinguishability of photons has been extensively studied by observing the coincidence dip in the Hong-Ou-Mandel interferometer.
+However, indistinguishability is not limited to the same type of bosons.
+For the first time, we hereby observe quantum interference between flying photons and a single quantum of stored atomic coherence (magnon) in an atom-light beam splitter interface.
+We demonstrate that the Hermiticity of this interface determines the type of quantum interference between photons and magnons.
+Consequently, not only the bunching behavior that characterizes bosons is observed, but counterintuitively, fermionlike antibunching as well.
+The hybrid nature of the demonstrated magnon-photon quantum interface can be applied to versatile quantum memory platforms, and can lead to fundamentally different photon distributions from those occurring in boson sampling.